- Get Involved

 To schedule a tour or presentation please contact (208) 377-1716 or firstname.lastname@example.org.

 Each year, about 5 million people in the U.S., most under the age of 13, are bitten by dogs.
 Dog bite injuries are a leading cause of emergency admission of children to hospitals.
 The good news is that most dog bites can be prevented.
 The B.A.R.K.
 (Be Aware, Responsible, and Kind) Dog Bite Prevention Program is the only one of its kind proven effective in teaching elementary-school students how to behave safely around dogs.
-The Idaho Humane Society provides materials and an in-class instructor to grades 2 through 4 throughout Ada County.
+The Idaho Humane Society provides materials and an in-class instructor to grades for all ages throughout Ada County.

 To get your classroom involved, please contact Kelly Nagl at (208) 377-1776 or email@example.com.